15-WG-Tron/pipelines-and-templates/README.md

 # Tron CI Pipelines

-This repository contains CI pipeline files for the Tron organization.
+This repository contains CI pipeline files for Tron.
 These pipelines are designed to automate the continuous integration process and ensure code quality across Tron projects.

 ## Pipelines